-->

 Gilson Road Cemetery, Nashua, NH

-This cemetery is well-known for being “haunted.”
+Gilson Road Cemetery is well-known for being “haunted.”
 Local legend claims that an Indian battle was fought here in early Colonial times.
-There are also tales of a murder that took place in a home that was once within the cemetery’s stone walls, and the house was later burned to the ground.
+There are also tales of a murder that took place in a home that was once within the cemetery’s stone walls.
+According to the story, the house later burned to the ground.
 After that, the property was turned into a cemetery.

-This cemetery is incredibly haunted, with massive residual energy hauntings.
-It has enough activity to be a portal cemetery.
-18 out of my first 56 photos show orb/ghost/energy anomalies.
-Click here to read about our experiences at Gilson Road Cemetery.
+This cemetery seems incredibly haunted, with – at the very least – massive residual energy.
+18 out of my first 56 photos show orbs or other anomalies.
+Click here to read about our earliest experiences at Gilson Road Cemetery.

 Technical info:

 This was photo #21 on a 36-photo roll of Kodak Max 800 ASA.
 It was taken with an Olympus point-and-shoot camera, the AF-1.
-Photo #20 is nearly identical.
+Photo #20, below, is nearly identical.
+(I didn’t bother enlarging it for this site, as it’s so very similar to the larger photo, above.)

-Every other photo–before and after–on this roll is normal, with no streaks.
+Every other photo – immediately before and after – on this roll is normal, with no streaks.
 You can view the photos before and after, to compare.

 These streaks in frames #20 and #21 are on the negative too; this was not a printing error.
 The streaks do not extend outside the frame.
 There are no splashes of chemicals or other distortions on the negatives.